 Wear quick-dry, loose fitting clothing.
 You are walking beside the sea, so might have to roll up trousers and remove shoes for short tidal crossings.

 The coastal track is well formed and mostly shaded by native forest.
-The track comes down onto golden-sand beaches fringed by lush native forest and protected azure waters - ideal for swimming.
+The track winds over headlands (max. elevation 150 metres - 500 feet) and comes down onto golden-sand beaches fringed by lush native forest and sheltered azure waters - ideal for swimming.

 Not recommended: Cotton clothing (especially denim) is very heavy and cold if it gets wet.
 It takes a long time to dry.
 Thermal, quick-dry fabrics are best e.g. polypropylene, polarfleece, wool.